dushyant18033/GSoC2020ArduinoProposal/dushyantpanchal.md

 #  GSoC2020 @Arduino - Writing MicroPython Examples and Tools for Portenta

 ## Abstract

 _I plan to work on writing MicroPython examples for the Arduino Portenta board and also document working hardware prototypes on the project hub with the help of the board sent by the organization.
 I will incorporate interfacing with the board, some popular sensors and actuators, followed by some building interactive project prototypes using these.
 I will be documenting all of my goals on the project hub._

-## Technical Details

-_Long description of the project. **Must** include all technical details of the projects, like libraries involved._

-_Here you can show relevant pieces of code that you want to change.
-You can link to literature you used during the research._

 ## Schedule of Deliverables